opnsense/docs/source/manual/hacarp.rst

     .. raw:: html

-         Use the refresh <i class="fa fa-info-refresh fa-fw"></i> button to update the backup node and restart all services at once.
+         Use the refresh <i class="fa fa-refresh fa-fw"></i> button to update the backup node and restart all services at once.